ordina-jworks/ordina-jworks.github.io/_posts/2021-05-26-intro-to-mqtt.md

 - 0: At most once
   This service level only guarantees a best effort delivery of messages.
   Delivery of messages is not guaranteed so data might be lost in transit.
-  No acknowledgement are sent and no data is retransmitted.
+  No acknowledgements are sent and no data is retransmitted.

 <div style="text-align: center; margin: 0px auto;">
     <a href="{{ '/img/2021-05-26-intro-to-mqtt/qos-levels_qos1.svg' | prepend: site.baseurl }}" data-lightbox="ui" data-title="QoS level 1">